What Is High Blood Pressure?

 When a cause is found, high blood pressure usually is from:

-While high blood pressure is far more common in adults, kids and teens can have it too.
+While high blood pressure is most common in adults, teens can have it too.
 High blood pressure can run in families.

 What Are the Signs & Symptoms of High Blood Pressure?